box/developer.box.com/pages/index.md

 <Tile type="guide" title="Downloads" href="/guides/downloads/">

-Use the Box API to download files to the application's server, or directly by the end user in a browser.
+Use Box API to download files to the application's server, or directly by the end user in a browser.

 </Tile>